-Updating the Award BIOS Code is made easy with the AWDFLASH Utility found under the "Utilities" folder of the supplied CD-ROM.
+Updating the Award BIOS Code is made easy with the AWDFLASH Utility.
 Since this mainboard features FLASH BIOS, it is not necessary to change the actual BIOS chip in order to upgrade the System BIOS.
 The user can simply re-program the old BIOS using the AWDFLASH Utility as follows: